January 4, 2019

 Your Current Users

 It’s vital you get feedback from your current user base when thinking through new features, updates to your design system, as well as to get regular usability benchmarks.
+It’s important to find the right users to include in research sprints.

 In B2B contexts, I‘ve found a significant amount of luck in recruiting users directly via email.